mhoangvslev/F-RDFQuotient/README.md

 Thank you for trying out our software!
 If you encounter any problem using it, please file an issue in this GitLab project.

 ## More technical details
-Our software enables building six different summaries, four defined in our [paper](https://hal.inria.fr/hal-01325900v6), and two classical algorithms, namely 1-forward-and-backward bisimulation and 1-forward bisimulation quotients.
+Our software enables building eight different summaries, four defined in our [paper](https://hal.inria.fr/hal-02530206v2), and four classical algorithms, namely typed, input-output and typed, 1-forwardd bisimulation, and 1-forward-and-backwar bisimulation quotients.

 For each of our four summaries, two implementations are available: one "global" (or "two-pass") that needs to read the whole RDF graph before summarizing it, and one "incremental" that summarizes the graph while traversing it and continuously updates the summary.

-This leads to a total of 10 algorithms:
+This leads to a total of 12 algorithms:

-* global-weak (in the code referred to as TwoPassWeak or 2pweak/2pw)
+* typed (TypedSummary or typed/t)
+* input-output and typed (InputOutputAndTypedSummary or 2pinputoutput/2pioat)
+* 1-forward-bisimulation (OneFWSummary or 2ponefw/2p1fw)
-* incremental-weak (Weak or weak/w)
+* 1-forward-backward-bisimulation (OneBisimSummary or 2ponefb/2p1fb)
-* global-strong (TwoPassStrong or 2pstrong/2ps)
+* global-strong (TwoPassStrongSummary or 2pstrong/2ps)
+* global-weak (TwoPassWeakSummary or 2pweak/2pw)
-* incremental-strong (Strong or strong/s)
+* global-typed-strong (TwoPassTypedStrongSummary or 2ptypedstrong/2pts)
-* global-typed-weak (TwoPassTypedWeak or 2ptypedweak/2ptw)
+* global-typed-weak (TwoPassTypedWeakSummary or 2ptypedweak/2ptw)
-* incremental-typed-weak (TypedWeak or typedweak/tw)
+* incremental-strong (StrongSummary or strong/s)
-* global-typed-strong (TwoPassTypedStrong or 2ptypedstrong/2pts)
+* incremental-weak (WeakSummary or weak/w)
-* incremental-typed-strong (TypedStrong or typedstrong/ts)
+* incremental-typed-strong (TypedStrongSummary or typedstrong/ts)
-* 1-forward-backward-bisimulation (OneBisim or onefb/1fb)
-* 1-forward-bisimulation (OneFW or onefw/1fw)
+* incremental-typed-weak (TypedWeakSummary or typedweak/tw)